 That’s exactly why this habit is so important.
 We want to create awareness as to what it is you’re eating on a daily basis.
 You can also use this as a great way to see if you are adhering to the other habits consistently enough to see progress.

-Step 1: It’s very important that everything that goes in your mouth is recorded: a sip of OJ, if you break off a 1/4 of a chocolate chip cookie, if you pick your nose and eat that … I think you get me.
+Step 1: It’s very important that everything that goes in your mouth is recorded: a sip of OJ, if you break off a 1/4 of a chocolate chip cookie if you pick your nose and eat that … I think you get me.

 You can also take pictures of your meals or use online resources such as:

-Step 2: Commit to logging right after you eat your meal.
+Step 2: Commit to logging in right after you eat your meal.
 This is one reason I recommend using an app over a notebook, as it makes logging your food super easy to do right after you eat, or even during your meal.
-However, there is something to be said for actually writing it down by hand; for some reason that hand and eye thing really allows what you just ate to sink in.
+However, there is something to be said for actually writing it down by hand; for some reason, that hand and eye thing really allows what you just ate to sink in.

 This step is very important because it is so easy to forget what you’ve eaten throughout the day as there’s so much going on.